 The key objectives of MD&A are to provide a narrative explanation of the financial statements that enables investors to see the company through the eyes of management, to offer context to the financial statements, and to provide information that allows investors to assess the likelihood that past performance is indicative of future performance.
 We have found the majority of SEC staff comments in this area are not aimed at meeting specific technical requirements, but rather at enhancing the quality of disclosures to meet these objectives.

-An analysis of non-GAAP measures by subsector revealed that software & internet companies have a higher propensity to report non-GAAP measures in their Form 10-K filings with 63 percent, compared to 40 percent of computers & networking companies and just 33 percent of semiconductor companies.
+An analysis of non-GAAP measures by subsector revealed that software & internet companies have a higher propensity to report non-GAAP measures in their Form 10-K filings with 70 percent, compared to 47 percent of computers & networking companies and just 27 percent of semiconductor companies.